Context Variables

 A “Device ID” is a device query that takes a single device at a time.
 Device IDs take four additional parameters:

 - Application ID is the WEGnology application to which any selected device must belong.
+(For application-owned dashboards, this property cannot be set and only devices from the dashboard’s application may be selected.)

 - Default Value is the device ID to use when no value is provided by the user.